 Let’s start with the differences that separate these two machines.
-The main point is the different displays, as the ease of use for making espresso drinks sets these two apart.
-The aesthetics, steam wand, and drink options are also somewhat different.
+The different displays and automatic steaming are the big ones, as the ease of use for making espresso drinks sets these two apart.
+The aesthetics are also somewhat different.

 The biggest difference between these two machines is in display screens.
 Breville Barista Pro has a basic blue backlit LCD screen with buttons, while the Barista Touch has a color touch screen.

-Breville Barista Pro LCD allows you to see the info about the grinding time, grind size, one or two espresso shots, and extraction controls (water temp and pre-infusion time).
-You navigate the screen using the buttons, as the screen is not interactive.
+Breville Barista Pro LCD lets you see the grinding time, grind size, one or two espresso shots, and extraction controls (water temp and pre-infusion time).
+You navigate the screen using the grind amount dial, as the screen is not interactive.

 I initially liked the Breville Barista Touch display.
-If you love a modern touchscreen and want to be able to save up to 8 coffee drink preferences, go for the Barista Touch.
+If you love a modern touchscreen and want to be able to save different coffee drink preferences, go for the Barista Touch.

 But, my preference moved to the Barista Pro over time, mostly for simplicity.
 It has a learning curve, but if you already know how to brew espresso and like traditional control in the form of buttons, go for the Barista Pro.
-The Pro is also easy to program, as discussed in our full Barista Pro review.
+The Pro is also easy to program, as our full Barista Pro review discussed.

 The next Breville Barista Pro vs. Barista Touch difference is the steam wands.
 This is actually a far bigger gap in performance than the screen too.

 Barista Pro has a manual steam wand, which creates good microfoam milk for your lattes and cappuccinos.
 This steam wand is more hands-on.
 You should hold the milk container and keep an eye on the frothing.
 You’ll be able to create latte art, but there’s a learning curve if you’ve never done it before.

-The Breville Barista Touch has a more advanced, automatic steam wand.
+The Breville Barista Touch has a very advanced, automatic steam wand.
 The drip tray has a built-in thermometer, which allows you to create microfoam based on your temperature and milk texture settings.

-The Touch steam wand is easier to use as it’s more hands-free when it creates the microfoam for milk-based drinks.
-You’ll be able to walk away while the steam wand does its thing.
+The Touch steam wand is hands-free when it creates the microfoam for milk-based drinks.
+You can set the temperature and texture level, walk away, and let the steam wand do its thing.

 Price and Value: Pay More for the Barista’s Touch Advanced Features